SethuRamanOmanakuttan/mailchain-newsletter-app/README.md

 # Newsletter Management Application

-This is a full-stack JavaScript application that showcases the capabilities of the Mailchain SDK.
+This is a full-stack JavaScript demo application that showcases the capabilities of the Mailchain SDK.
 The application provides an interface for users to subscribe to newsletters and for administrators to send newsletters to the subscribers.

 ## Table of Contents